moregeo-it/stac-browser/docs/options.md

 #### `hash`

 If your host/server doesn't support URL rewriting or you experience other related problems, you can enable *hash mode*.
-Either set this option to `hash` in the config file or append `--historyMode=hash` when running or building.
+Either set this option to `hash` in the config file or set `SB_historyMode=hash` as an environment variable when running or building.
 Known hosts that require hash mode are Amazon S3 and GitHub Pages.

 ### pathPrefix